Diagnosing Sleep Apnea in Children

 Nasal Endoscopy

 This test is performed in less than five minutes in the doctor’s office.
 First, the doctor sprays your child’s nose with a local anesthetic to eliminate discomfort.
-Then the doctor inserts an endoscope—a narrow, flexible tube with a fiberoptic light and a camera attached—into the back of your child’s nose to look for signs of inflammation.
+Then the doctor inserts an endoscope—a narrow, flexible tube with a fiber-optic light and camera attached—into the back of your child’s nose to look for signs of inflammation.

 Imaging Tests